On the asymptotics of the meromorphic 3D-index: Introduction

-The aforementioned properties strengthen our belief that the coefficient $\MB(\rho)$ in the conjectural asymptotic contribution~\eqref{real-contribution} associated to a real solution $z$ of Thurston's equations is given by the Mellin--Barnes integral $\MB(\triang,\omega)$ where $\omega(\square)=\sgn z(\square)$.
-Curiously, our asymptotic analysis predicts such contribution from \emph{every} \Ztaut\ angle structure $\omega$ in the domain $\Omega$ of the state integral \eqref{rewritten-integral}.
+The aforementioned results strengthen our belief that the coefficient $\MB(\rho)$ in the conjectural asymptotic contribution~\eqref{real-contribution} associated to a real solution $z$ of Thurston's equations is given by the Mellin--Barnes integral $\MB(\triang,\omega)$ where $\omega(\square)=\sgn z(\square)$.
+Curiously, our asymptotic analysis predicts such a contribution from \emph{every} \Ztaut\ angle structure $\omega$ in the domain $\Omega$ of the state integral \eqref{rewritten-integral}.
 Some of those points will correspond to real solutions of Thurston's equations but some will not.
-In Conjecture \ref{MB-vanishing-conjecture}, we therefore predict that at points $\omega$ not arising from solutions to Thurston's gluing equations, the corresponding Mellin--Barnes integral is zero, i.e., that these points do not contribute to the beta invariant.
+In Conjecture \ref{MB-vanishing-conjecture}, we therefore predict that at points $\omega$ not arising from solutions to Thurston's gluing equations, the corresponding Mellin--Barnes integral is zero, i.e., that such \Ztaut\ angle structures do not contribute to the beta invariant.
 In Section~\ref{sec:example-4_1}, we establish this property for the standard two-tetrahedron triangulation of the figure-eight knot complement.